HSM-74: Mission

 The squadron employs the MH-60R multi-mission helicopter.
 Primary missions include Anti-Submarine Warfare (ASW), Anti-Surface Warfare (SUW), Command, Control, Communications (CCC), Command and Control Warfare (C2W), Mobility (MOB), and Non-Combat Operations (NCO).
 Secondary missions consist of Search and Rescue (SAR), Medical Evacuation (MEDEVAC), Vertical Replenishment (VERTREP), Naval Surface Fire Support (NSFS), and Communications Relay (COMREL).

 Transition from HSL-44

 HSL-44 was redesignated HSM-74 on 9 June 2011 at Naval Air Station Jacksonville.
-The change reflected their transition from employing the SH-60B to the MH-60R, as well a from a detachment-based, expeditionary squadron to its realignment in support of a carrier air wing.
+The change reflected their transition from employing the SH-60B to the MH-60R, as well as from a detachment-based, expeditionary squadron to its realignment in support of a carrier air wing.
 As part of this transition, then-HSL-44 relocated to NAS Jacksonville from their previous home of Naval Station Mayport in November 2009.

 General Information

 HSM-74 operates twelve MH-60R helicopters in four combat elements.
 These combat elements (or CELs) consist of the carrier element and Detachments 1, 2, and 3.
 The carrier element deploys and maintains five helicopters while the detachments maintain two each.
 Each CEL can work independently of every other CEL.

+In October 2023, HSM-74 deployed with Air Wing Three onboard the USS Eisenhower.
+HSM-74 and Air Wing Three were deployed immediately to the CENTCOM AOR and began defensive and offensive combat operations against the Houthi-Iranian military units in Yemen.
+HSM-74's usage of Hellfire missiles during the cruise against enemy targets was praised by Carrier Strike Group 2's Rear Admiral Marc Miguez.